cristian-5/Spin/ReadMe.md

 ## Code Contribution

-**Attention!** This project is currently under development and we only completed 70% of the total tasks.
-We are working on *quantum objects*.
+**Attention!** This project is currently under development and we only completed 20% of the total tasks.
+We are working on the *Virtual Machine*.

 **New Contributors are WELCOME**, so if you're a skilled dev feel free to contact me for joining our team.